wdemp/aws-solutions-architect-associate-prep/IAM.md

  By default any user you create in an AWS account has NO permisisons and policies attached.

- - All permission policies have an "implicit deny" - no allows= Implicit Deny -DENY always overrides any ALLOW
+ - All permission policies have an "implicit deny" - no allows= Implicit Deny
+ - DENY always overrides any ALLOW

+ For all users(except the root user), permissions must grant access to AWS services ( this is done through IAM policies)
+ - IAM provides